News Flash: Rice University Create Cables Made Of Nanowires That Could Replace Copper Wires.

 Popular Science (9/8, Boyle) reports, "Cables made out of nanowires could be just as efficient as the copper cables we've been using for more than a century, but at a fraction of the weight, according to a new paper.
 Braiding billions of carbon nanotubes into a nanowire cable can efficiently replace copper in a light bulb circuit."

-The Southwest Center for Microsystems Education will be a sustainable resource center that identifies microsystems technician competencies, creates and disseminates educational materials and models, and provides professional development activities to develop a skilled microsystems workforce ready for research and development and industry manufacturing environments.
+The Southwest Center for Microsystems Education identifies microsystems technician competencies, creates and disseminates educational materials and models, and provides professional development activities and cultivates our community of practice to develop a skilled microsystems workforce ready for research and development and industry manufacturing environments.
 By supporting the growth and enrichment of technician education programs, the SCME will improve the competitive position of established and emerging economic clusters.